vlshields/Eclipse/README.md

 ## Contributing

-The best way to contribute is to download and test pre-release versions.
+The best way to contribute is to play the game and provide feedback!
 This game has become a bigger project than was first intended.
 It has become increasingly difficult to identify every bug or potential area of improvement.
 Please see the [issues](https://github.com/vlshields/Eclipse/issues) page for known issues and to file your bug report or feature request.
 Be sure to tag a feature request with "enhancement".
-Any open issue will be responded to and I will be very greatful to hear from you!
+Any open issue will be responded to and every feature request/suggestion will be consitered!

 ## About Online Multiplayer